GuiBibeau/taoswap/README.md

 1. Download metamask and create two accounts
 2. Add the private keys from .env.local to the two accounts
+3. install dependencies with `pnpm install`

+Repeat this each time you restart your development environment:

-3. run `pnpm run node` to start the local network
+1. run `pnpm run node` to start the local network.
+2. In a second terminal run `npx hardhat run --network localhost scripts/01_deployContracts.js` to deploy the contracts
+3. In a third terminal run `pnpm run dev` to start the frontend